-Any Ohio State University student currently enrolled at a regional campus who is interested in switching to the Columbus campus into the Public Health Pre-Major must schedule an appointment with a College of Public Health academic advisor.
+Any Ohio State University student currently enrolled at a regional campus who is interested in switching to the Columbus campus into the Public Health Pre-Major can schedule an appointment with a College of Public Health academic advisor by calling 614-292-8350.
 If after meeting with a College of Public Health undergraduate academic advisor, the student decides to switch to the Columbus campus to complete the Public Health major and they meets the requirements to switch to the Columbus campus (2.5 cumulative Ohio State University GPA or higher and completion of at least 30 Ohio State University credit hours) the student will need to work with their regional campus advisor to start the campus change process.